-• Ballot Scanner Manager: Is responsible for instructing voters on how to insert the voted ballot into the scanner while using the secrecy folder
+Ballot Scanner Manager: Is responsible for instructing voters on how to insert the voted ballot into the scanner while using the secrecy folder.

-Assisting Voters with Disabilities
+ASSISTING VOTERS WITH DISABILITIES

-The key to providing quality services to voters with disabilities is to remember that all voters are individuals.
-Communicate effectively and with respect.

-Following are some tips for interacting with voters who have disabilities.
-In most cases, the best way to learn how to accommodate voters with disabilities is to ask them directly.
-Here are some suggestions:

-- Be considerate of the extra time it might take for a voter with a disability to vote. - Federal law allows voters with disabilities to be accompanied and to receive assistance by another person while voting.
+- The key to providing quality services to voters with disabilities is to remember that all voters are individuals.
+Communicate effectively and with respect. - The following are some tips for interacting with voters who have disabilities. - In most cases, the best way to learn how to accommodate voters with disabilities is to ask them directly.
+Here are some suggestions: - Be considerate of the extra time it might take for a voter with a disability to vote. - Federal law allows voters with disabilities to be accompanied and to receive assistance by another person while voting.
 If asked, poll workers can provide assistance as well.
+However, one poll worker from each major political party must provide assistance when requested.

+ASSISTING VOTERS WITH DISABILITIES

-However, one poll worker from each major political party must provide assistance when requested. - Speak directly to the person who has a disability rather than to a companion who may be along to provide assistance. - Speak calmly, slowly and directly to a person with a hearing impairment.
+- Speak directly to the person who has a disability rather than to a companion who may be along to provide assistance. - Speak calmly, slowly and directly to a person with a hearing impairment.
 Your facial expressions, gestures, and body movements help in understanding.
 Writing a note may be helpful. - Before pushing someone in a wheelchair, ask permission and how you should proceed. - Greet a person who is visually impaired by introducing yourself and where you are in the room.
-Provide a guiding device such as a ruler or card for signing forms.
-When offering walking assistance, allow the person to take your arm and tell the person if you are approaching steps or inclines. - Be aware that assistance animals must be admitted into all buildings.
+Provide a guiding device such as a ruler or card for signing forms. - When offering walking assistance, allow the person to take your arm and tell the person if you are approaching steps or inclines. - Be aware that assistance animals must be admitted into all buildings.
 Such animals are highly trained and do not require special care from anyone other than their owner.
+Please do not pet them.